 According to the Bloomberg Riskless Return Ranking, self-storage companies had the best risk-adjusted return among ten real estate investment trust indexes in the United States from about 2002 to 2012.
 They also had the highest total return and the third-lowest volatility.
 The owners of other commercial real estate investments, such as office buildings and warehouses, fared the worst.

 There are four big companies that control most of the self-storage market in the United States, Ari Rastegar said.
 “It creates a good opportunity if you are a good operator.”
-He founded Rastegar Capital in 2015.
+He founded Rastegar Equity Partner sin 2015.
 He is a Texas native who holds a law degree from St. Mary’s University School of Law.

-Ari Rastegar is the founder and CEO of Rastegar Capital, and a “millennial millionaire” who says one of the keys to wise investing lies in good health.
+Ari Rastegar is the founder of Rastegar Equity Partners and a “millennial millionaire” who says one of the keys to wise investing lies in good health.

 “What people don’t get is, or they don’t think about, is that your body is all you have,” he said.
 Treating it poorly with bad eating habits is going to impede the performance of the brain.
 “So if my brain isn’t working, how can I think clearly?
 And if I’m not thinking clearly, you think I’m going to make the right investment decisions?”